elesto-dao/elesto/docs/Explanation/README.md

 ## Introduction

-This section contains **Explanation documentation** for Cosmos Cash.
-This content is intended to help readers with their **understanding of Cosmos Cash and related topics**.
+This section contains **Explanation documentation** for Elesto.
+This content is intended to help readers with their **understanding of Elesto and related topics**.
 It is intended to be discursive, thoughtful, interesting, and occasionally educational.
 The content includes analysis and review of alternative approaches.

 For further background information please see [the ADR relating to the documentation structure](./ADR/adr-002-docs-structure.md).